Small Investment Options in 2017

 Bank fixed deposits (FDs)Another popular and risk-free financial product is the bank FD.
 Investors may invest their surplus funds for a short duration of 30 days.
 FDs are offered with various maturities with a maximum duration of 10 years.
 On maturity, the investors receive their capital investment along with the accumulated interest.
 The returns on these products are fixed and remain unaffected by any change in the economic interest rates.
 Although premature withdrawal is not advisable, in the case of emergency, investors may withdraw the money by paying a penalty and foregoing their returns.

 Fixed maturityFixed maturity small investments are close-ended debt funds.
 These financial products are completely transparent in their working.
 Furthermore, these are versatile with a specific end date.
-Additionally, investing in these instruments is tax efficient because only Dividend Distribution Tax (DDT) is applicable on the returns.
+Additionally, investing in these instruments is income tax efficient because only Dividend Distribution Tax (DDT) is applicable on the returns.

 Money market accountAlso known as liquid funds, these accounts provide security of the investment capital while also ensuring good returns on the money.
 These are amongst the most liquid investments because the maximum maturity period is 91 days.
 Investors may withdraw their money at any time as there is no minimum lock-in period.